Skip to Main Content

 We have included third party products to help you navigate and enjoy life’s biggest moments.
 Purchases made through links on this page may earn us a commission.

-St. Louis is a large city with small-town Midwestern appeal.
+Looking for things to do in St. Louis for couples?
+This large city with a small-town, Midwestern appeal has plenty of activities to offer.
 Missourians are happy to talk your ear off about the latest Cardinals game over a heaping plate of meaty barbecued spare ribs.
 Though it has all the trimmings of a major city (postcard-perfect attractions and plenty of restaurants for romantic nights out), St. Louis also boasts plenty of other opportunities for fun couple activities.
 Think gorgeous gardens that feel like a respite from the concrete jungle, adult dance classes and luxurious spas for couples' massages.

-In short, whether you're planning a trip to the destination or looking for new date ideas, there are plenty of choices to satisfy every taste.
-From the iconic Gateway Arch to spots that feel worlds away from a major metropolitan area, these are the best couple activities in St. Louis.
+In short, whatever your love language may be, there are plenty of choices to satisfy every taste.
+From the iconic Gateway Arch to spots that feel worlds away from a major metropolitan area, here are 19 things to do in St. Louis for couples.

 In this article:

-Fun and Romantic Things to Do in St. Louis for Couples
+Fun Things to Do in St. Louis for Couples

 A picturesque Japanese garden at dawn